 What elements make a resume successful?
-There are many details that make a resume to have the impact we want.
+There are many details that make a resume have the impact we want.
 One of these is to use positive words in your CV to be called for an interview.
 But how do we manage to enter all the necessary details in the CV?
 If we forget an entire section and the potential employer seeks to know exactly those aspects about us?
 To insert all the necessary sections in a CV we usually use a format.
 This format must be simple and complete to help us understand it and succeed in creating our perfect resume.
 Find CV samples here.

 What is a CV or resume?

-CV or resume is an abbreviation of the Latin words ‘curriculum vitae’, which mean ‘life course’.
+CV or resume is an abbreviation of the Latin words ‘curriculum vitae’, which means ‘life course’.
 A professional resume provides a summary and a good overview of someone’s career path.
-The resume mainly includes details about your education and qualifications, work experience, skills and character traits.
+The resume mainly includes details about your education and qualifications, work experience, skills, and character traits.
 Receiving and reading your resume, your potential employer will get a good picture of your career path to decide whether or not to call you for a job interview.

 11 Tips for Creating the Perfect Resume

 The format you use to create your resume will increase your chances of getting a job considerably.
 Here are some tips to help you create a successful resume: